Diagnosing Thyroid Nodules & Cancers

 Calcitonin

 Levels of the hormone calcitonin, which helps control the body’s use of calcium, may be high in people with medullary thyroid cancer.
-If, based on your biopsy and family history, your NYU Langone doctor thinks you may have this form of thyroid cancer, he or she may order a blood test to check your calcitonin levels.
+If, based on your biopsy and family history, your NYU Langone doctor thinks you may have this form of thyroid cancer, a blood test to check your calcitonin levels may be necessary.
 This test may also be used after treatment to determine whether cancer has recurred.

 Imaging Tests